mystreamer/direct_parsing_to_sent_graph/README.md

 Use the notebook `perin_preprocessing.ipynb` to bring the stancer data into a form accepted by PERIN.

+Clear the ./outputs directory before a new experiment and make sure the model from previous is saved.

 ```
 git lfs install
 git clone https://huggingface.co/xlm-roberta-base